nikitavoloboev/data/databases/sql/sql.md

 - [osquery](https://github.com/osquery/osquery) - SQL powered operating system instrumentation, monitoring, and analytics.
 - [SQL queries don't start with SELECT (2019)](https://jvns.ca/blog/2019/10/03/sql-queries-don-t-start-with-select/)
 - [OctoSQL](https://github.com/cube2222/octosql) - Query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
+- [SQL Murder Mystery](https://github.com/NUKnightLab/sql-mysteries) - Designed to be both a self-directed lesson to learn SQL concepts and commands and a fun game for experienced SQL users to solve an intriguing crime.